samwhindleton/wdiroutcomes/roadmap/breakouts.md

 ## Homework:
 Homework due next Monday at 7 pm:
-- Finish up your brand statement, LinkedIn Profile and resume
+- Finish up your brand statement, LinkedIn Profile and resume and make sure all final versions have been submitted to Github.

 ## Further Reading and Resources: